Reservoir image

 Frequently asked questions

-• The scheme would develop additional water sources and increase the resilience and reliability of supply of water to customers.
+• The scheme would develop an additional water source and increase the resilience and reliability of supply of water to customers.

 • Our water resources need to be resilient for the future because: